mathewsystems/nexplore-duties-api-backend/README.md

 * Cloud native serverless deployment is also possible on AWS Lambda, on Lambda Node.JS Runtimes.

 ### PRODUCTION CONSIDERATIONS

+#### Database

+It is recommended that the Postgres database be grouped further into schemas, both for security isolation and better managability.

+#### HTTP Web Server

 The Node.JS "express" web server is not supposed to be directly accessed.
 It is HIGHLY RECOMMENDED to sit behind a web reverse proxy for security and performance considerations.